oicr-gsi/vidarr/plugin-guide.md

 correspond to what Java objects that Jackson should load.
 Since objects are instantiated by Jackson, most have a `startup` method that is called after loading is complete where the plugin can do any initialisation required.
-If it throws exceptions, the Vidarr server will fail to start, which is probably the correct behaviour for a badly misconfigured plugin.
+If it throws exceptions, the Víðarr server will fail to start, which is probably the correct behaviour for a badly misconfigured plugin.

 As an example of a configuration file: